vives-projectweek-2021/project-repository-1899/README.md

+### RC car battle tanks

+# Who
+  - Simon Mestdagh
+  - Jens Cocquyt
+  - Lukas Hoste
-# project-repository-1899
+# Why
-project-repository-1899 created by GitHub Classroom
+  - Shooting targets adds a challenge to the race

-# hoofddoel
+# Main goal
-  - Battle tank -> een wapen op de tank die projectielen met velcro afschiet naar een andere tank met een roos.
+  - Battle tank -> A weapon is attached to the tank that can shoot projectiles with velcro to a target on a different tank
-  - Race met targets -> race met targets naast de track die neergeschoten moeten worden om te winnen/points krijgen per neergeschoten target
+  - Race with targets -> A race with targets along the track to shoot down.
+You either get points per target shot down or need to shoot down all targets to win.
-  - Controller -> rc car kunnen bedienen aan de hand van een ps4 controller
+  - Controller -> Abbility to control the car with a controller
-# Technologie
+# Technology
-  - Arduino met infrarood sensoren voor start en finish en eventueel voor checkpoints
+  - Arduino with infrared sensors to detect the car at checkpoints, start and finish
 # Extra's
-  - snelheidsmeter
+  - speedometer
-  - afstandsmeter
+  - distance meter
 # Wie
-  - Jens: wapen en roos op rc car
+  - Jens Cocquyt: weapon and target on car
-  - Lukas en Simon: Checkpoints, controller, track
+  - Lukas Hoste and Simon Mestdagh: Checkpoints, controller, track